-- (2) the formula for the rate of interest is set forth in 28 U.S.C. § 1961(a); - (3) higher rates of interest may be paid where the taxing authority has incurred outof-pocket interest expenses in excess of the rate specified by section 1961(a) (e.g., where tax certificates have been sold to private investors); - (4) U.S. Attorneys, with the concurrence of AFMLS, may agree to a higher rate of interest provided that such higher rate is not punitive; and - (5) taxes and interest thereon may only be paid up to the amount realized from the sale of the property.
+- (1) the United States will pay interest but not penalties on overdue taxes; - (2) the formula for the rate of interest is set forth in 28 U.S.C. § 1961(a); - (3) higher rates of interest may be paid where the taxing authority has incurred out-of-pocket interest expenses in excess of the rate specified by section 1961(a) (e.g., where tax certificates have been sold to private investors); - (4) U.S. Attorneys, with the concurrence of AFMLS, may agree to a higher rate of interest provided that such higher rate is not punitive; and - (5) taxes and interest thereon may only be paid up to the amount realized from the sale of the property.